 Consultant Rick Sherman offers a checklist of recommended project management steps for getting big data analytics programs off to a good start.
 Continue Reading

-Consultants Claudia Imhoff and Colin White outline an extended business intelligence and analytics architecture that can accommodate big data technologies.
+Consultants Claudia Imhoff and Colin White outline an extended business intelligence and analytics architecture that can accommodate big data data analysis tools.
 Continue Reading

 Big data experts Boris Evelson and Wayne Eckerson shared ideas for addressing the widespread lack of big data skills in a tweet jam hosted by SearchBusinessAnalytics.
 Continue Reading

 In the Hadoop 2 framework, resource and application management are separate, which facilitates analytics applications in big data environments.
 Continue Reading

 It's important to carefully evaluate the differences between the growing number of query engines that access Hadoop data for analysis using SQL, says consultant Rick van der Lans.
 Continue Reading